 Why unpack here?
 Every room in The Rees overlooks Lake Wakatipu, providing a private view of the clear, blue waters and the Remarkables mountain range rising in the distance.
 The indulgent decor takes inspiration from the landscape, with a focus on natural materials like bare-wood furniture and local stone in the fireplaces.

-Get me there: New Zealand great outdoors
+Get me there: Highlights of New Zealand

 Six Senses Punakha, Bhutan